Key takeaways

 Importance of property maintenance

-Maintenance is a critical operation for any multifamily property, and student housing is no different.
-In fact, managing student housing is more intensive than typical residents because of the lifestyle college produces.
+Maintenance is critical for any multifamily property, and student housing is no different.
+Managing student housing is more intensive than typical residents because of the lifestyle college produces.
 As a result, property maintenance is likely to feel overwhelming, but you should not cut corners.

 Proper student housing maintenance benefits your property in the following ways: